 "One of my employees just told me that he was fired," Ward said.

-Odin Dwyer was arrested in Longmont in January 2011 on charges including driving under the influence, possession of
+Odin Dwyer was arrested in Longmont in January 2011 on charges including driving under the influence, possession of less than an ounce of marijuana and possession of drug paraphernalia, according to Colorado Bureau of Investigation records.
+The possession and paraphernalia charges were later dropped.

 Francis Dwyer does not have an arrest record in Colorado, according to bureau records.